-Andre is a member of the AIA and is currently licensed and registered to practice architecture in the US states of New York, New Jersey and Washington.
-He also holds a nationally recognized NCARB certificate which allows for easy licensure in all 50 US states.
+Andre NCARB certified and is currently licensed and registered to practice architecture in the US states of New York, New Jersey and Washington.

 Phoebe Park Kincaid is Soluri Architecture’s Interior Designer and Space Planner with over 10 years of experience in both commercial, institutional and residential design projects.
 She began her career with a Herman Miller-owned firm, working on various large scale projects for major commercial clients.
 Her role included space planning, project management, as well as furniture selection and specifications for over 10 million sq. ft. of office space for clients such as: JWT, Young & Rubicam, Time Warner, and Lehman Brothers.